• About

 17 Sunday May 2009

-Posted by Anita in Bolivia
+Posted Bolivia

-For the first time since my adventure began two months ago, I am going to write to you out of sequence.
+inFor the first time since my adventure began two months ago, I am going to write to you out of sequence.
 That´s because I just completed what has to be the greatest physical challenge of my life to date…the 3 day expedition I took to climb Huayna Potosi, a stunning mountain in the Cordillera Real of Northern Bolivia, just a few feet shy of 20,000 feet.
 It was the worst and best experience simultaneously, however, by far I believe it will be the most memorable moment of this trip (if not of recent years) and something I will look back on in utter disbelief for many years to come.

 I returned to La Paz on the 13th of May and had a flight booked to San Jose, Costa Rica for the morning of the 14th.
 For some unknown reason, however, I had it in my head that I wanted to tackle this 6088 m peak…and set out to explore my options for joining an expedition, and whether changing my flights was even a possibility.
 My Kiwi guide whom had accompanied me on the World´s Most Dangerous Road had told me that he had climbed the mountain the week before, and that whilst it was the most gruelling trek, he said that the views and experience was otherworldy.
 So, I had been thinking about it over the past week, and I don´t know why (I really need my head examining) but I decided I had to do it on the flight from Sucre to La Paz.